AugustanaCSC490Spring23/EasyArtShow/README.md

 # Easy Art Show
-A web app that allow artists to upload their artworks easily.
+A web app that allow artists to share their artworks easily.

 ## Contributing guide
 ### How to run